 Gaw is flipping the Huangpu district building, which it bought in April 2013 and finished renovating and repositioning last year, to a core property fund controlled by local real estate private equity firm World Union Investment Management.

-The price of the deal, as reported by market sources who spoke to Mingtiandi, represents a more than 59 percent jump over the reported RMB 1.67 billion ($270 million) price that Gaw paid for the asset less than four years ago, and values Cross Tower at RMB 63,800 ($9,639) per square metre of gross floor area.
+The price of the deal, as reported by market sources who spoke to Mingtiandi, represents a more than 59 percent jump over the reported RMB 1.67 billion ($270 million) price that Gaw paid for the asset less than five years ago, and values Cross Tower at RMB 63,800 ($9,639) per square metre of gross floor area.

 The deal for the 42,000 square metre building has closed this month after being signed this past June, marking the fifth time the 1998-vintage asset has changed hands in the past 13 years.